AlbertDavletov/Availability-Explorer-Plugin/README.md

 Originally built for production use in Azure-based systems and used for 6+ years to analyze service uptime, incidents, and system health.

+Used to analyze availability and incidents across distributed systems (e.g., services, virtual machines).

 ---

 ## 🚀 Key Features